 I took an overnight bus from Cusco to Puno, which lasted about 8 hours.
 It left at 10PM and arrived just after 6AM, at the Puno Bus Station.
 You store large pieces of luggage in the undercarriage of the bus, & keep your backpacks & purses (or any valuables) with you on the bus.
 The journey felt quite routine and safe.
 I made this particular trip solo with no issues, along with plenty of other tourists.
 The seats recline & I was able to sleep most of the journey, as did most passengers.
 Overall, the ride was quiet & uneventful.

 Where to Buy Lake Titicaca Tours

-I purchased my tour from a tour operator in Cusco’s main square ~ the Plaza de Armas.
-Several tour companies are situated right around the square, near restaurants like Mama Africa & Papacho’s.
-Most of the tour companies are selling similar packages at similar prices ~ so I don’t think it really matters which one you choose.
-They will provide you bus tickets & will arrange for someone to pick you up at the Puno Bus Station.
+I purchased my Lake Titicaca package from a tour operator in Cusco’s main square ~ Plaza de Armas.
+Several tour companies are situated right around the main square, near restaurants like Mama Africa & Papacho’s.
+Most companies sell similar packages at similar prices ~ so shop around if you want, but the prices probably won’t vary much.
+They’ll provide you bus tickets & arrange for someone to pick you up at the Puno Bus Station.
 All of the same applies in Arequipa.

-You also have the option to book your tour online.
-Companies such as Titicaca Tour, All Ways Travel, and Titicaca For You.
-You have a plethora of options when it comes to visiting Lake Titicaca.
-The main thing you’ll need to decide is whether you’d like to do a short tour (half-day), or whether you’d like to actually spend the night (or nights) on one of the floating islands, typically on the larger islands of Taquile or Amantani.
+You can also book your tour online through companies such as Titicaca Tour, All Ways Travel, and Titicaca For You.
+When deciding how to get to Lake Titicaca, you have no shortage of options.
+The main thing you’ll need to decide is whether to book a short tour (half-day), or whether you’d like to actually spend the night (or nights) on one of the floating islands, typically on the larger islands of Taquile or Amantani.

-GWTW Tip: If you have the time and the money, I’d highly recommend that you spend the night on one of the islands, with an indigenous family.
-You will be staying in their home, typically in your own room, and eating meals with them.
-The bathrooms and homes will not be what you’re used to ~ but the experience & the people you meet are one-of-a-kind.
+GWTW Tip: If you have the time & money, I highly recommend that you spend the night on one of the islands, with an indigenous family.
+You’ll be staying in their home, typically in your own room, & eating meals with them.
+The bathrooms and homes aren’t what you’re used to ~ but the experience & people you meet are so kind & welcoming.
 There is nowhere in the world quite like this place.

 What To Bring?